Thai government wants amnesty to let Thaksin return - reports

-BANGKOK Thailand's government has put forward proposals for an amnesty that seems designed to allow self-exiled former premier Thaksin Shinawatra to return home without serving a sentence for abuse of power, Thai media reported on Wednesday.
+BANGKOK Thailand's government has put forward proposals for an amnesty for convicts that seem designed to allow self-exiled former premier Thaksin Shinawatra to return home without serving a sentence for abuse of power, Thai media reported on Wednesday.

-The proposed amnesty was agreed at a cabinet meeting on Tuesday, media said, but no mention was made of it in a statement issued by the government and ministers gave no explanation for the omission.
+The proposed amnesty was agreed at a cabinet meeting on Tuesday, media said.
+No mention was made of it in a statement after the meeting and ministers have declined to comment.

 "Prime Minister Yingluck Shinawatra was not present at the meeting and all officials were asked to leave the room when the issue was deliberated," the Bangkok Post daily said, citing sources at Government House, the prime minister's office.

-The cabinet proposals, which would be sent to King Bhumibol Adulyadej to be endorsed for an amnesty around his birthday on December 5, would cover people over 60 years of age sentenced to under three years in prison, the Post said.
+The cabinet proposals, which would be put to the king to be endorsed for an amnesty around his birthday on December 5, would cover people over 60 years of age sentenced to under three years in prison, the Post said.

-Asked by Reuters if he thought he would be included, he said: "I don't know.
-I don't think so.
-No one knows, because it was a confidential meeting.

-"It's at the full discretion of his majesty (the king)," he said in Dubai.

-The Post said Yingluck was absent from the cabinet meeting apparently because transport problems caused her to spend Monday night in a flood-hit province, although it quoted a military source as saying she could have returned by helicopter.
+The newspaper said Yingluck was absent from the cabinet meeting apparently because transport complications caused her to spend Monday night in a flood-hit province she had visited during the day, although it quoted a military source as saying she could have come back to Bangkok by helicopter.

-Yingluck had just three months of political experience before leading Puea Thai to an election landslide on July 3 with a promise to revive Thaksin's populist policies.
+Yingluck had little political experience before leading Puea Thai to an election landslide on July 3.
 From the moment she took office in August, critics said she had been installed by Thaksin to help bring him home a free man.

+Thaksin, a telecommunications tycoon-turned-populist politician, was ousted by the military in a coup in 2006 and remains a divisive figure in Thai politics.

+His "red shirt" supporters paralysed parts of Bangkok from March to May last year in an attempt to oust the previous government, before the military moved in to crush their protests.
+At least 91 people were killed and 1,800 wounded.

 "I cannot say anything now because it was a confidential meeting but I confirm that the government will not break the law," he told reporters.